-Each of the chapters that make up the Plan have been structured to provide a clear focus for the future; where we want to be in 2030, and policies to provide guidance on how to get there.
+Each of the chapters that make up the Plan have been structured to provide a clear focus for the future; where we want envision the community to be in 20302035, and policies to provide guidance on how to get there.
 In addition, identified methods of implementation have been drafted to guide the execution of the policies for each of the chapters of the Plan.
 The ultimate goal is to make the Plan implementable, and by extension, achieve the Board of Supervisor's vision for the future of Frederick County.

-In determining the future focus for the chapters of the Plan, the respective Working Groups evaluated the current conditions in their area of expertise, and then looked to the future; 2030.
-The Working Groups articulated the potential community benefits that would result.
-Doing so ultimately helped the Working Groups craft implementable policies.
+In determining the future focus for the chapters of the Plan, the respective Working GroupsBlue Ribbon Panel (stakeholder working group) evaluated the current conditions in their area of expertise, and then looked to the future; 20302035.
+The Working GroupsBlue Ribbon Panel articulated the potential community benefits that would result.
+Doing so ultimately helped the Working GroupsBlue Ribbon Panel craft and revise implementable policies.

 Working with community partners and a variety of key stakeholders in the creation of the Plan has resulted in a well crafted, insightful, and much improved Plan.
-The continued involvement of a variety of relevant community partners and key stakeholders in the future will ensure the successful implementation of the Plan.
+The continued involvement of a variety of relevant community partners and keypartners, key stakeholders, and the public in the future will ensure the successful implementation of the Plan.

-The Area Plans, Appendix I of the 2030 Comprehensive Plan, will be a primary implementation tool and will be instrumental to the future planning efforts of the County.
+The Area Plans, Appendix I of the 2030-2035 Comprehensive Plan, will be a primary implementation tool and will be instrumental to the future planning efforts of the County.
 Developed over the past couple of decades, the individual Area Plans have helped to guide the growth and development of areas of the County experiencing a variety of growth pressures.
-In the future, the Area Plans will be used to develop proactive and creative plans that will address the policies of the 2030 Comprehensive Plan, meet anticipated growth demands, assure a sustainable community, and maintain a high quality of life for its citizens.
+In the future, the Area Plans will be used to develop additional proactive and creative plans that will address the policies of the 2030-2035 Comprehensive Plan, meet anticipated growth demands, assure a sustainable-viable community, and maintain a high quality of life for its citizens.